MMblokl/DNAVMM/README.md

         - uv sync
     - Python has to be run with uv using the uv run python command:
         - uv run python fusion.py run_1 hierarchical ds_rand augment
-    - If this fails, set UV_CACHE_DIR to some other location, might be required on the leiden university computing clusters with storage quotas on /home/.
+    - **If this fails**, set UV_CACHE_DIR to some other location, might be required on the leiden university computing clusters with storage quotas on /home/.
         - Run export using any cache location with higher storage limits:
             - export UV_CACHE_DIR=/local/project/.cache/uv/ etc.
             - uv sync